Solar Decathlon Frequently Asked Questions

 How are the competitors selected?

 Teams composed of faculty and students from numerous post-secondary institutions submit proposals and plans for consideration.
 Applications are evaluated by a panel of engineers, scientists, and building experts.
 Teams are required to meet specific criteria to demonstrate their ability to design and build an innovative, entirely solar-powered house; raise additional funds; support the project through well-integrated curricula; and assemble a team to carry the project through to completion.
-In addition, a panel of professionals evaluate conceptual designs from proposers.
+In addition, a panel of professionals evaluates conceptual designs from proposers.
 The results of their evaluations, combined with scores based on the four criteria listed above, determined the Solar Decathlon teams.

-If you are interested in competing in a future Solar Decathlon, learn more about how to apply.
+If you are interested in competing in a future Solar Decathlon, learn how to apply.